bmay51213/bmay51213.github.io/_posts/2020-04-19-datamining.md

-__Based on this Boolean, it kept the variables Age, Fractional Shortening, EPSS, and Wall-Motion Index using 75th Percentile and LVDD and Pericardial Effusion should be dropped.__
+Based on this Boolean, it kept the variables Age, Fractional Shortening, EPSS, and Wall-Motion Index using 75th Percentile and LVDD and Pericardial Effusion should be dropped.

+### Logistic Regression Feature Selection and Model Fitting

 ```python